Driving in the open sweep of the landscape can be compared with the feeling of flying. The road swoops and stretches out ahead

 The natural surroundings are both alluring and within reach, and the road hugs the landscape as a secure mooring.
 The landscape

-the huge snow masses make the task of keeping the road open too demanding, and winds harry the plateau remorselessly.
+and remorseless winds sweep over the plateau, the huge snow masses make the task of keeping the road open too demanding.
 When

 everything is bathed in light in the summer there are no dark shadows.
 Regardless of where you stop you don’t need to go far

 before feeling you’re on an expedition.
-The open landscape needs little human intervention and our rest areas and installations
+The open landscape needs little human intervention, and the rest areas and art works

-are intended to blend into the background as well as to draw your attention to individual features.
-Valdresflye forms a composite
+blend into the background and draw your attention to individual features.
+Valdresflye forms a composite picture rather than

-picture rather than presenting hidden secrets.
-Serenity is the dominating quality in our experience of the vast landscape.
+presenting hidden secrets.
+Serenity is the dominating quality in the experience of this vast landscape.

 The construction of roads in the mountains helped to link the various regions of Norway.
 More people were able to experience